Anildeepsingh/ecommerce-cart-page/README.md

 # At first step you will get login or register page,
-# where you have to register yourself with specific email id(test12345@gmail.com) and password.
+# where you have to register yourself with specific email id(test12345@gmail.com) and password(must be in 10 char.).
 # I have use firebase to authincate the register and login page
 # once  a successful  register , then you will be get logined
 # If the alert through error then the user id from which you are trying to register must be already register